Adjustable Spatio-Spectral Hyperspectral Image Compression Network: Dataset Description and Experimental Setup

 \subsection{Experimental Setup}

 Our code was implemented in PyTorch based on the CompressAI \cite{begaint2020compressai} framework.
 In the case of MLRetSet, the \acp{hsi} were center-cropped to \qtyproduct{96x96}{} \si{\pixels} to facilitate repeated spatial downsampling by factors of two, which is required for spatial compression models.
 For HySpecNet-11k, we followed the easy split as introduced in \cite{fuchs2023hyspecnet}.
 Training runs were carried out on a single NVIDIA A100 SXM4 80 GB \acs{gpu} using the Adam optimizer \cite{kingma2014adam}.
-For the loss function, we employed the \acf{mse} defined as follows:
+For the loss function, we employed the \acf{mse} between the original {\ac{hsi}} $\vect{X} \in \mathbb{R}^{H \times W \times C}$ and its reconstruction $\vect{\hat{X}} \in \mathbb{R}^{H \times W \times C}$:

+Here, $H$, $W$ and $C$ denote {\ac{hsi}} height, width and spectral bands, respectively while $\vect{X}(h,w,c)$ represents the value of spectral band $c$ at pixel location $(h,w)$.